AndreHilario/AndreHilario/README.md

 ### Hi there, be welcome! 👋
-#### I'm André Hilário, student from Driven education to software engineer!
+#### I'm André Hilário, student from Driven education to be software engineer!

 ## Tools and technologies
 <div style="gap: 10px">